Designer Breed Icon

 Did You Know?

 Although the Bordoodle tends to have a lot of energy, they can adapt well to just about any living situation.
-They will do well in large homes with room to roam as well as apartments as long as they get enough exercise, mental stimulation, and attention.
+They will do well in large homes with room to roam as well as apartments, as long as they get enough exercise, mental stimulation, and attention every day.

 They also do well in most climates.
 As with any dog, they are sensitive to heat and extreme cold.
 Because Bordoodles bond closely with their families, they thrive on attention and affection.
 This, paired with the fact that they are easily bored, means they do not like to be left alone for long periods of time.

-A mixed breed can inherit the potential health concerns of one, both, or neither of the parent breeds.
+A mixed-breed dog can inherit the potential health concerns of one, both, or neither of the parent breeds.
 For the Bordoodle, potential health concerns to be aware of include allergies, epilepsy, hip dysplasia, and progressive retinal atrophy.
+Good breeding practices and the health of the parents make a big difference in the health of Bordoodle puppies.

-Responsible breeders will screen their stock to ensure preventable issues are not being passed on to puppies.
-So, don’t be afraid to ask the breeder about the genetic history of the parents and to see any relevant health clearances.
+Responsible breeders will screen their dogs to ensure preventable issues are not being passed on to puppies.
+So, don’t be afraid to ask the breeder about the genetic history of the parents and to see any relevant health clearances or results for health tests that have been done.

-Bordoodles tend to be highly intelligent.
+With both parent breeds being some of the smartest dog breeds, Bordoodles tend to be highly intelligent and highly trainable.
 Although they are eager to please and tend to pick up on things quickly, they are also easily bored.
 This can pose a challenge for some first-time dog owners.

 Although one of the parent breeds in this mix is a Poodle, that doesn’t necessarily mean your Bordoodle will inherit the low-shedding Poodle coat or that they will be low-maintenance.
-When it comes to coat care, the Border Collie is lower maintenance than the Poodle even though they shed more.
-You need to be prepared for either type of coat or anything in between with your Bordoodle.
+When it comes to coat care, the Border Collie is lower maintenance than the Poodle, even though they shed more.
+You need to be prepared for either dog coat type or anything in between with your Bordoodle.

-The Poodle coat may be low-shedding, but it requires daily brushing and almost monthly grooming in order to stay healthy.
-The Border Collie coat sheds moderately year-round with heavier shedding sessions twice a year as the seasons change.
-Brushing a Border Collie is on a weekly basis and bathing is as needed.
+One of the facts about Poodles is that grooming is very important for their coat type.
+The Poodle coat may be low-shedding, but it requires daily brushing and almost monthly grooming in order to remove tangles, prevent mats, and stay healthy.
+The Border Collie coat sheds moderately year-round, with heavier shedding sessions twice a year as the seasons change.
+Brushing a Border Collie is on a weekly basis, and bathing is as needed.

 In addition to coat care, you will also need to care for your Bordoodle’s nails, ears, and teeth.
-Cutting your dog’s nails on a monthly basis is usually sufficient to keep them from growing too long.
+Cutting your dog’s nails on a once or twice monthly basis is usually sufficient to keep them from growing too long.
 Weekly ear checks with careful cleaning as needed can help prevent ear infections.
-Also, brushing your dog’s teeth or using an enzyme toothpaste every day can help prevent painful dental diseases like gum disease or tooth decay.
+Also, brushing your dog’s teeth or using an enzyme toothpaste every day, in addition to cleanings at the vet when needed, can help prevent painful dental diseases, like gum disease or tooth decay, later in life.

 The Bordoodle is also sometimes called a Borderdoodle, Border Collie Poodle, Borderpoo, Borpoo, or Border Poodle.